How the $1,000-a-Month Rule Will Save Your Retirement

 An Important Rule for Retirees to Remember

-Before we delve into the details of the $1,000-Bucks-a-Month Rule, it’s imperative to understand that this rule is a rule of thumb.
+Before delving into the details of the 1,000-Bucks-a-Month Rule, it’s important to understand that this rule is a rule of thumb or guideline.
 The rule does not work linearly in any given year, and it doesn’t work the same at every age.
 Before you put the rule to work, be sure that you understand these two important things:

-- Based on my $1,000-Bucks-a-Month Rule, someone at “normal” retirement age retirees (62-65), can plan on a 5 percent withdrawal rate from their investments.
+- Based on the 1,000-Bucks-a-Month Rule, someone at “normal” retirement age (62-65) can plan on a 5 percent withdrawal rate from their investments.
 However, younger retirees in their 50s should plan on withdrawing a lower number than 5 percent per year, typically 4 percent or less.
-The reason for this is because if you retire in 50s, there is simply too long a time horizon to start withdrawing 5 percent — it’s just too early.
+This is because if you retire in your 50s, there is too long of a time horizon to be able to withdraw 5 percent per year.
+In other words, you'll exhaust your savings at some point in your retirement.

-- In years that the market and interest rates are in a normal historical range, the 5 percent withdrawal rate works well (again, if you are normal retirement age or an older retiree).
-But you must be willing to adjust your withdrawal rate in any given year if market forces work against you.
-You may need to take less in those years and be flexible enough to adapt to what’s happening in our economic environment.
-This might mean that you can take a little extra in the good years, but it’s critical to understand that you might need to take less in the years that aren’t as good.
+- In years that the market and interest rates are in a typical historical range, the 5 percent withdrawal rate works well, assuming you're 62 years of age or older.
+But you must be willing to adjust your withdrawal rate lower in any given year the market experiences a downturn or correction.
+You will need to be flexible enough to adapt to the current economic environment.
+However, in good years, you may be able to withdraw a little extra money, as long as it's not too much.

 $240,000 x 5 percent (withdrawal rate) = $12,000